bravetools/bravetools/docs/examples/reprodibility-bioinformatics.md

 ## Why Docker didn't work for us

 * **Docker containers were being treated like VMs**.
-Our team was pushing Vim, python, RStudio, R, libraries, and Shiny webservers into the same Docker container and treating it like a lightweight WM.
+Our team was pushing Vim, python, RStudio, R, libraries, and Shiny webservers into the same Docker container and treating it like a lightweight VM.
 Docker containers are simply not designed to run multiple processes and our approach was an anti-pattern.

 * **Valuable time was being spent on devops and not research**.
 As our container practices improved, the number of Docker containers required to run our research pipelines increased drastically.
 We found that we were spending more time on managing containers instead of doing iterative research.